ihothi/MSciCode/README.md

 To test the performance on various amounts of testing and training plates use: PerformanceTest.py <---- In Neural_Networks To run this in splinter, the shell script is: Performance.sh

 Change TrainP = [1,3,10,30,100,300] into however many plates you want.
-Note: The plate numbers used are the same for testing, to vary testing plates differently create an array, sa, TestP and replace TrainP in line 20 with this.
+Note: The plate numbers used are the same for testing, to vary testing plates differently change TestP.

+For